splunk/public-o11y-docs/infrastructure/sys-limits.rst

 --------------------------------------------------------------------------------------

    * :strong:`Default limit value`: 6,000 or determined by your subscription.
    * :strong:`Notes`: Maximum number of MTS you can create per minute.
 For example, if you create 5,500 MTS in the first minute, you can still create 5,500 more in the next minute.
-If you exceed your MTS limit per minute for more than 30 minutes of any hour, you can't create any more MTS for the remainder of the hour.
    * :strong:`Related metrics`:

      - ``sf.org.numMetricTimeSeriesCreated``